 Menstrual Period Tracker

-"I don't have to worry anymore," says iTunes user Mpa011957.
+"I don't have to worry anymore," says App Store user Mpa011957.
 "The app tells me with no more than 1 day of error the day for my period!
 I use this every month."
 Menstrual Period Tracker makes tracking super user-friendly.
-With over 2000 ratings and an average review of four and a half stars, this app also offers unique features such as migraine tracking, which is what makes it so great.

 The Cycles app provides a simplified view of your, well, cycle.
 It shows when you're most fertile, when you should expect PMS symptoms, and when you'll get your period.
 You can log your symptoms, moods, and sexual activity.
 Like many of these apps, the more information you input, the smarter and more personalized the app will be for you in terms of predictions and insight into your sexual health.
 You can also invite your partner to follow your cycle, which can come in handy if you are trying to conceive.
 On the App Store, it has over 13,000 ratings and 4.6 stars.

 Apple has its own period-tracking app on the iPhone and Apple Watch.
 To start tracking, just go to the Health app on your iPhone and tap "Cycle Tracking."
 You can log your period, and track information like symptoms and basal body temperature.
 The app also predicts when you'll get your period next and when you're most fertile, which you can set up notifications for on your phone or watch.

 Many women use Ovia when they're trying to get pregnant, but it can also be used as a general period tracker, too, since it has a non-TTC (trying to conceive) mode.
 You can track your period, symptoms, and moods in the app to get fertility and ovulation predictions.
 And for data geeks, you'll be excited to know that you can even export your data to Excel.
 The app also has thousands of articles about sexual health so you can learn even more about your body and cycle.